adamhalim/ct-logster/README.md

 ## logster

 Logster is the tool that is used to monitor CT logs and fetch all newly issued certificates.
-The tool can listen to any amount of CT logs which reside in `logs.txt`.
+The tool can listen to any amount of CT logs which reside in `ctlogs.txt`.
 Each log URL is separated by a new line, and should not start with https://.

 <details>
-<summary>Example logs.txt file</summary>
+<summary>Example ctlogs.txt file</summary>

 ```
 yeti2022.ct.digicert.com/log